LamPPKK/SmartMovie/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under my :P License.
 You are free to modify, distribute, and use the code for personal and commercial purposes.

 ## Acknowledgements